Fried cheese: Dishes

-Fried cheese curds are made from cheese curds and often served with a dipping sauce.
+Fried cheese curds is made from cheese curds and often served with a dipping sauce.

 Queso frito 'fried cheese' has many variations.
 Spanish versions sometimes use paprika.
 It is also found in Central American cuisine.
 (Note: "Central America (queso blanco, queso fresco, or queso frito) ...")

 Malakoff is a Swiss-fried cheese dish.

 Mozzarella sticks are slices of mozzarella cheese that are battered or coated in bread crumbs and then deep-fried or pan-fried.
 The dish can also be baked, rather than fried.

 Saganaki is a Greek-fried cheese dish prepared in a small copper pan.

 In Israel, the main way to prepare halloumi cheese is by frying it with olive oil in the pan, unlike the rest of the countries where grilling is the main way to do so.

 In Egypt, جبنه مقليه gebnah ma'liyyah 'fried cheese' is usually battered and served as an appetizer; it is considered a specialty of Alexandria.

 Smažený sýr (Czech) or vyprážaný syr (Slovak) is a cheese that is prepared by being dredged in flour, placed in an egg wash and then coated with bread crumbs, after which it is deep-fried.
 It is a common street food in the Czech Republic and Slovakia.

 Kaassoufflé is a deep-fried Dutch fast food snack of cheese in a bread wrap.

 In Hungary, fried cheese is a common cheap dish, served in restaurants or at home, usually made from the locally popular trappista cheese which accounts for 70% of the country's cheese consumption.
 It is a "poor man's" item of vegetarian food in restaurants which do not offer more usual vegetarian dishes and so prepare fried cheese and deep-fried vegetables as a main course option for any customer who does not want meat.
 The common name, rántott sajt, simply means 'fried cheese' or 'deep fried cheese'.
 It is generally served in a square or in a triangular shape.

 Romania and Bulgaria have a similar dish to the Czechs, Slovaks and Hungarians, called caşcaval pane.
 Caşcaval is a general term for yellow cheeses in the two countries, with the ones most commonly used being Edam or Gouda.
 Therefore, the name could literally be translated as 'breaded yellow cheese'.